Meeco/docs/platform/vault/overview.md

 ## Enterprise Vault

 An Enterprise Vault (EV) is a secure service similar to an end-user Vault but with added functionality tailored to enterprises.
 Enterprise refers to any entity, for example a company, government, or association.
-For further details on the EV, see the [Enterprise Vault](docs/platform/vault/enterprise-portal.md) information page.
+For further details on EVs, see the [Enterprise Vault](docs/platform/vault/enterprise-portal.md) information page.

 # Standards and Compliance